unmtransinfo/ProteinGraphML/README.md

 * `--use_default_negatives` : Use default negatives, ~3500 genes with known associations but not with query disease.
 If false, input training set must include negatives.
 * `--db` : database (olegdb or tcrd) (default: tcrd)

-If the file is a spreadsheet, the header should have "Protein_id Label" or "Symbol Label".
+If the file is a spreadsheet, the header should have "Protein_id Label" or "Symbol Label" and the sheet name should be "Sheet1".
 If the file is a text file, the Protein_id/symbol and Label should be comma-separated.
 There should not be any header in the text file.
 If a disease is not present in the graph, use the corresponding RDS file in this program to generate sets of training and predict protein ids.
 E.g. 104300.rds, PS168600.rds